The Art Curriculum at St Wilfrid's CE Primary School

 Intent – why we teach what we teach

-Our curriculum is designed is to equip the children with lifelong skills and experiences that express their creativity in a range of visual forms.
-We believe art education stimulates creativity and imagination whilst giving the child unique opportunities to develop intellectually, emotionally, physically and socially.
+Our curriculum is designed to equip the children with lifelong skills and experiences that express their creativity in a range of visual forms.
+We believe art education stimulates creativity and imagination, whilst giving the child unique opportunities to develop intellectually, emotionally, physically and socially.

 Implementation – how we teach what we teach:

-We will implement this curriculum by exposing the children to a range of techniques and media which will enhance their creative output.
-We believe that it should be taught as an individual subject as well as incorporated into other curriculum lessons.
+We will implement this curriculum by exposing the children to a range of techniques and media enhancing their creativity.
+We believe that it should be taught as an individual subject as well as incorporated into other curriculum areas.

 Impact – how we measure what we teach

-The impact of this art curriculum will be assessed through the pupils’ sketch books which pass with the child to the next year group, finished pieces, displays and photographic evidence.
+The impact of this art curriculum will be assessed through the pupils’ sketch books.
+To show progression, sketch books are passed on with the child to the next year group.
+Assessment is also carried out through finished pieces, displays and photographic evidence.
 A level of ability and attitude to Art sessions is recorded on the child’s annual report to parents.
-The impact will be that the children are more aware of creativity and can express themselves through a range of media.
-This should have an impact on their social, emotional and physical well-being.